scrapy/scrapy/docs/topics/spiders.rst

    .. attribute:: extra_domain_names

        An optional list of strings containing additional domains that this spider is allowed to crawl.
-Requests for URLs not belonging to the domain name specified in :attr:`Spider.domain_name` or this list won't be followed.
+Requests for URLs not belonging to the domain name specified in :attr:`domain_name` or this list won't be followed.

    .. attribute:: start_urls